Latent Action Pretraining Through World Modeling: Introduction

+Our pipeline follows a two-stage approach.
+The first stage performs end-to-end self-supervised pretraining, where the learning signal comes from next-frame prediction in video sequences.
+Given an image frame from a human or robot manipulation task and a language instruction, the imitation learning model predicts \textit{action chunk representations}.
+These $n$ latent actions are used to roll out the world model sequentially from the current frame, predicting each future frame step by step.
+The second stage finetunes only the imitation learning model on labeled downstream data, while the world model is discarded.
+As a result, the imitation learning model benefits from a robust prior learned from large-scale unlabeled videos and can be adapted efficiently to downstream robot tasks.

-We summarize our main contributions and findings below: \begin{itemize} \item We propose \textbf{LAWM}, a \textit{model-agnostic} framework, to learn action chunk representations for imitation learning models from both robot and human videos without action labels. \item Our experiments show that our framework can learn superior action priors from human demonstrations and robotic manipulation videos without using ground-truth action labels, compared to supervised pretraining. \item We demonstrate that our framework with small models such as BAKU \cite{BAKU} and Dreamerv3 \cite{DREAMERv3} outperforms similar methods with large models such as villa-X \cite{ViLLAX} on the LIBERO benchmark ~\cite{LIBERO}. \end{itemize}
+We summarize our main contributions and findings below: \begin{itemize} \item We propose \textbf{LAWM}, a \textit{model-agnostic} framework, to learn action chunk representations for imitation learning models from both robot and human videos without action labels. \item Our experiments show that our framework can learn superior action priors from human demonstrations and robotic manipulation videos without using ground-truth action labels. \item We demonstrate that our framework with small models such as Diffusion Policy~\citep{diffusionpolicy} and DreamerV3~\citep{DREAMERv3} outperforms methods such as villa-X~\citep{VILLAX} on the LIBERO benchmark~\citep{LIBERO}. \end{itemize}